 By the end of this lesson, you should be able to:

-- explain the role of technology in society and in feedback chains of anthropogenic systems;
+- explain the role of technology in society and in feedback loops of anthropogenic systems;

-- explain the technology readiness levels and identify the data needed for TRL analysis;
+- articulate the technology readiness levels and identify the data needed for TRL analysis;

-- articulate the fundamentals of the life cycle assessment (LCA) methodology.
+- apply the fundamentals of the life cycle assessment (LCA) and draw LCA scope and flow diagrams.

 Journal article: J.B.
 Guinee et al., Life Cycle Assessment: Past, Present, and Future, Environ.
 Sci.
 Technol., 2011, 45, 90-96. (see Canvas)